questforcode/aki_wfe/README.md

 - project 39 - classes ES6 [classes and ES6]
 - project 40 - bill [a big exercise where we have a bill. final basics exercise.]
 - project 41 - bill+ [redoing exercise but with constructor functions and simplifying our work]
+- project 42 - billES& [last version of the bill exercise, using ES6 and 'classes']

 ## Others